 We talk about this all the time, but it’s because it is so important to have your running shoes properly fitted and chosen based on your biomechanics, rather than how they look or how well reviewed they are.
 We have found that ill-fitting or ill-matched shoes is the number cause of blisters in runners.

 A shoe that has a terrible reputation could actually be the best shoe out there for your particular biomechanics.
 And likewise a shoe that is highly rated by other club runners or running press could be terrible for your running style.
-Unfortunately, contrary to popular belief, even with the best possible shoe for you, it is still possible to pick up blisters.
+Unfortunately, contrary to popular belief, even with the best possible shoe for you, it is still possible to pick up blisters (which leads us onto the next steps).

 Step 2: Use proper running socks

-If they came in a pack of three and have cotton in them they are not proper running socks, if you bought them “direct” from a well known notoriously cheap sports shop, then they are not proper running socks (no matter what they lead you to believe!).
+If they came in a pack of three and have cotton in them they are not proper running socks, if you bought them “direct” from a well known notoriously cheap sports shop, then chances are, they’re not proper running socks (no matter what they lead you to believe!).

 Having a well fitted technical running sock, will transfer the moisture from your feet to your shoes and it’s the moisture that makes your feet more susceptible to the blister causing friction.
-If you are particularly prone to blisters then use a double layer sock, which disperses friction between the layers.
+If you are particularly prone to blisters then use a double layer sock or ‘twin skin‘, which disperses friction between the layers.

 Step 3: Get some lube!